 Danger of Lead Poisoning from Galvanized Steel Pipes

-There are two main strategies that will assist you with detecting lead in your drinking water.
-You'll not exclusively have the option to determine the specific amount of lead present, however you'll likewise be capable to determine the probability that your water supply is contaminated:
+Two main strategies will assist you in detecting lead in your drinking water.
+You do not exclusively have the option to determine the specific amount of lead present.

-• Test your drinking water.
-The best way to precisely detect lead in your water is to test it.
 While there are kits accessible that allow you to finish the test yourself, it's prescribed to send the sample to a reliable third-party laboratory like the ones certified by the state, water filtration like the Berkey Water Filter System, or your nearby water supplier.
-They will actually want to give comprehensive details concerning the degrees of lead and other harmful substances in your water.

 How to prevent lead poisoning?